ryanclkeough/UpdateSteamDisplayName/README.md

 # UpdateSteamName
-When running this application, be able to update your steam name to whatever new name you would like, without needing to navigate to the location necessary to update it.
+Update your steam name to whatever new name you would like, without needing to navigate to the location necessary to update it.
 My goal is to also have it keep a json file that contains your last used name incase you want to fast swap between the 2

-Note: You may need to change the browser that this script uses to open Steam.
-I am using Firefox, and if for whatever reason you are fearful of a great browser, then make sure to update the code to handle Firefox

-Current Issues:
-* When opening the browser through automation, tested browsers (Firefox, Chrome) lock down.
-This causes users to not be logged in.
-Without getting around this, we can't change the users DisplayName
+1. Make sure you have the correct browser installed on your computer.
+If not, update what browser is being opened
+2. Make sure you are already logged into Steam in your chosen browser, or else the script will not be able to navigate to the correct location